Get Your Game On.

 Wake Forest proudly competes in the NCAA Division I Atlantic Coast Conference.
 As a founding member of the ACC, Wake Forest Demon Deacon teams have won nine national championships in five sports, including men’s tennis and men’s soccer.

 Wake Forest teams are consistently among national leaders both athletically and academically.
-Academically, Wake Forest student-athletes graduate at a 96% rate according to the most recent NCAA-measured data, released in 2021.
+Academically, the NCAA-measured student-athlete graduation rate at Wake Forest is 96%, according to the December 2023 report.

 Division I Athletics